Linear-sized independent sets in random cographs and increasing subsequences in separable permutations: Expected number of independent sets of linear size

 This allows to obtain the asymptotics of $[z^n] C(z,0)$.
 To get the one of $[z^n u^{k}]\, C(z,u)$, we turn to the study of $C_1(z,u)$.

 Fix $u \in \mathbb{C}$.
 The overall strategy is to perform saddle-point analysis with $C_1(z,u)$.
 To do so we rewrite \cref{eq:C_0} as $C_1(z,u)$ is solution of $c= G(z,c,u)$ where

 We will show that this almost fits the settings of the so-called \emph{smooth implicit-function schema} (see \cite[Sec.
 VII.4.1]{Violet}), only the nonnegativity of the coefficients of $G$ is not satisfied here.
 Nevertheless, we shall prove that sufficient conditions for the validity of \cite[Thm.
 VII.3 p.468]{Violet} are satisfied.
+First observe that for every $u \in \mathbb{C}$ the bivariate series $(z,c)\mapsto G(z,c,u)$ is analytic for $|z|< \rho$ and~$c\in \mathbb{C}$.